estuary/flow/site/docs/reference/Connectors/materialization-connectors/http-webhook.md

 This connector lets you materialize data from Estuary Flow directly to specified HTTP endpoints via webhooks.

-[`ghcr.io/estuary/materialize-webhook:dev`](https://ghcr.io/estuary/materialize-webhook:dev) provides the latest connector image.
+[`ghcr.io/estuary/materialize-webhook:v1`](https://ghcr.io/estuary/materialize-webhook:v1) provides the latest connector image.
 For earlier versions, please follow the link in your browser.

 ## Prerequisites
 To use this materialization connector, you’ll need the following:

 - A server or service that can accept HTTP requests at the target endpoint.
-- The necessary authentication credentials.
-Authentication can be handled via `None`, `Basic`, or `OAuth`.
-For `Basic` authentication, you'll need a `username` and `password`.
-For `OAuth`, you'll need to provide `client_id` and `client_secret`.
 - At least one Flow collection.

 ## Configuration